s3a-spatialaudio/VISR/doc/userdoc/installation.rst

 With the dialog-based, component-enabled installers, parts of the framework can be chosen depending on the intended use of the framework.

+Shared Libraries
+  The core VISR libraries.
+This component is mandatory and cannot be unselected.
+Standalone applications.
+  Renderers and small tools to be run as command-line applications.
+Python externals
+  Python modules that give access to the functionality of the framework from Python.
+  Also needed to run applications that use Python internally (e.g., the binaural synthesis toolkit or metadapter-enabled rendering).
+Python Packages
+  VISR extensions implemented in Python.
+This group of components requires the component "Python externals".
+Development files
+  Header files and CMake build support - Needed to extend the VISR with components using C++ or use the framework in external C++ applications.
+Loudspeaker configurations
+  A set of standard loudspeaker configuration files and additional example files from actual locations.
+Python templates
+  A set of commented template files for different types of VISR components.
+Documentation
+  User and code reference documentation as PDF documents.
+  The Doxygen code documentation covering the complete source code can be optionally selected.
+However, the latter documentation is deprecated and will be contained in the code reference documentation in the future.

 Setting up Python
 =================